boltops-tools/cody/README.md

 ## Private Repo

 IMPORTANT: Before deploying, if you are using a private repo, use [aws codebuild import-source-credentials](https://docs.aws.amazon.com/cli/latest/reference/codebuild/import-source-credentials.html) to add credentials so that codebuild can clone down the repo.
-Refer to [github_oauth.md](readme/github_oauth.md) for more info.
+Refer to the [CodeBuilld Github Oauth/](https://codebuild.cloud/docs/github_oauth/) for more info.

 ## Usage